falachabt/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This readme
-file ua to test the knowledge on pytuon data structure
+file ua to test the knowledge on pytuon data structure j